 This article was published on December 1st, 2022

-Shake over ice.
-Strain into a martini glass rimmed with a crushed candy cane.
+Shake all ingredients over ice.
+Strain into a rocks glass.
+Garnish with a sprinkle of cinnamon and allspice.

 Enjoy and drink responsibly.